COMPLIANCE

 4.2 Source of Wealth (SoW) and Source of Funds (SoF)

-For all transactions exceeding £5,000 (or the INR equivalent), IA UK requires documentary evidence of the origin of capital to ensure it is derived from legitimate economic activity.
+For transactions exceeding £5,000 (or the INR equivalent), IA UK requires documentary evidence of the origin of capital to ensure it is derived from legitimate economic activity.

 5. Enhanced Due Diligence (EDD) Protocols